Meal Prep Time vs Money Saved

 Frequently Asked Questions

-Is meal prepping actually worth it financially?
+Is meal prepping actually produces a positive net result?

 How do I work out if the time spent meal prepping is worth the money saved?